Documentation and tutorials.

 struc some db 1 end struc get some ; "db 1" is assembled here

-Inside the labeled macroinstruction identifiers starting with dot no longer refer to the namespace of latest label in the current base namespace.
+Inside a labeled macroinstruction identifiers starting with dot no longer refer to the namespace of a previously defined regular label.
 Instead they refer to the namespace of label with which the instruction was labeled.

 struc POINT label . : qword .x dd ? .y dd ? end struc my POINT ; defines my.x and my.y